 Handle with care, since it is easy to split the lily grass unintentionally.
 Cut the long end of the grass short at a point angle to match the natural point of the grass on the right side.

-I love using Skinny Wire as an accent in my boutonnieres and corsages.
+I love using thin metallic wire as an accent in my boutonnieres and corsages.
 It comes in a lot of different colors including blueberry, silver, midnight, rashberry, green apple, fuschia (shown below) copper, sugar plum, copper and caramel.

 This colored florist product is actually the "new ribbon".
 It's impervious to water and can be sprayed, misted, and stored in the refrigerator with no worries of discoloration or wilting.

-Instead of florist tape, I'm going to use this colored wire to secure the lily grass and become part of the boutonniere decoration at the same time.
+Instead of green stem wire, I'm going to use this colored wire to secure the lily grass and become part of the boutonniere decoration at the same time.

 You can see that the pixie pin has a sharp point coming out the back.
 I wanted to twist the wire around the stem first before bending that sharp point upward with needle nose pliers.